chpxu/vscode-firefox-quantum-themes/README.md

 For the colours used, please refer to the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Tools/DevToolsColors)

+## Contribution

+I currently work on this theme in my spare time.
+As of writing, it currently isn't available on the Marketplace, but you may use it by first cloning the repo and sticking it in the `~/.vscode/extensions` folder

+That allows you to see and use directly.
+If editing and wanting to submit a pull request, please ensure that as much sufficient detail is provided, and briefly state your changes and why, or if meant to fix an issue, reference the problem alongside it.

 ## Thank You's!

 This theme was heavily inspired by Firefox DevTools, as well as the [One Dark Pro Port](https://github.com/Binaryify/OneDark-Pro) and VSCode itself!
 Thanks to them all for the ideas :)

+And the following:

+@compilenix - First person to show interest and BETA TESTER